Table of Contents

 Bowflex makes these dumbbells with a dial selection for the weight for easy weight changes.
 They make two models, the 552, which is 5-52.5 lbs per hand, and the 1090, which is 10-90 lbs per hand.

 Right away the name Bowflex pops out.
-They are of course known for their unique home gym machine that uses flexible rods as resistance and most of the time ends up as a coat hanger until its given away for pennies on the dollar at a garage sale and then resold on Craigslist.
+They are of course known for their unique home gym machine that uses flexible rods as resistance and most of the time ends up as a coat hanger.
+2 years later the coat hanger is given away for pennies on the dollar at a garage sale and then resold on Craigslist for not much more.
 To non-lifters, Bowflex is a leading brand.
 To people who lift regularly and know a little about equipment, Bowflex machines are a joke.
 They don’t provide enough resistance for some exercises like leg presses, the resistance curve is annoying for exercises, and it can be too cramped for larger users.

 So hopefully these dumbbells are better.